Syringe Services Program

 The nation is currently experiencing an opioid crisis involving the misuse of prescription opioid pain relievers as well as heroin and fentanyl.
 Additionally, the US has seen a four-fold increase in methamphetamine use between 2011 and 2017, with hospitalizations related to meth increasing approximately 245% from 2008 to 2015.
 Another explanation for the rising death rate is that meth has become contaminated with fentanyl.
 The increase in substance use has resulted in related increases in injection drug use across the country.
 This has caused not only large increases in overdose deaths, but also tens of thousands of viral hepatitis infections annually and is threatening recent progress made in HIV prevention.

 Research shows that new users of SSPs are five times more likely to enter drug treatment and about three times more likely to stop using drugs than those who don’t use the programs.
 SSPs that provide naloxone and overdose prevention education also help decrease opioid overdose deaths.
+We hear every day first-hand stories of the increasing number of overdoses, and the importance of the naloxone and fentanyl test strips we provide which save lives every day.

 How does Face to Face help people access treatment for substance use?

 We are an access point for individuals who would like to receive Medicated Assisted Treatment (MAT).
 MAT combines behavioral therapy and medications to treat substance use disorders.
 We are here to help support you through this process, with dignity and respect every step of the way.
-Our partners include:

 Face to Face